tommysdk/test-docs/README.txt

 	Assert.assertEquals(123, Integer.parseInt(expected));
 }

 Wouldn't it be convenient to be able to document that expected string, as the input variable to the test?
 The test-docs framework allows you to declare method parameters with expected input.
-You then annotate the parameters with @Input, assign a name for the parameter which will be usedin the documentation, and a value which will be injected into the method parameter when the test is executed.
+You then annotate the parameters with @Input, assign a name for the parameter which will be used in the documentation, and a value which will be injected into the method parameter when the test is executed.
 For the example test case above, it will look like this:

 @Test
 public void shouldParseString(@Input(name = "Number", value = "123") String expected) {